richban/pcpp-2017/exams/pcpp-2017/ANSWERS.md

         }
     }
 ```
-because of the while loop it's going to hang
+Because of the while loop it's going to hang.